A quads workout should be tough work. But most of the “build big quads” workouts I’ve seen online are pure fake hustle.

 Nevertheless, the roman chair squat apparatus is designed for building the quads.

-The other part is that it will not take a lot of weight to get folded on roman chair squats.
+The other part of this equation is that it will not take a lot of weight to get folded on roman chair squats.

 I’ve seen men who could squat 300lbs get their quads reduced to ash with just a few sets of bodyweight roman chair squats.

-Roman chair squats are not only a fantastic for building stallion quads but also a lesson in pain tolerance and toughness.Of all the quad moves that you can do, none will isolate and incinerate your quads worse than the roman chair.
-When you do them correctly your quads will feel like they are about to explode out of your skin.
-Click To Tweet
+Any lifter who does roman chair squats with the proper form will feel their quads working in a way they did not think was possible.[bctt tweet=”Of all the quad moves that you can do, none will isolate and incinerate your quads worse than the roman chair.
+When you do them correctly your quads will feel like they are about to explode out of your skin.” username=”fitman83″]

 Big Quads Workout